-Our penultimate class session will be devoted to a debate between (and among) the four ancient schools on whom we have focused this semester, plus Callicles’s position and the modern Existentialists’ position, each one represented by all the students in a single section.
-We will determine which section represents which position before the guest lecture on Monday, November 29.
+Our penultimate class session will be devoted to a debate between (and among) the four ancient schools on whom we’ve focused this semester, each one represented by all the students in a single section.

-- At the start of the debate, the moderator will call on each group in turn to offer a brief opening statement (maximum two minutes) on why their school offers the best path to a good life.
+- At the start of the debate, the moderator will call on Sections 2, 4, 5, and 6 in turn to offer a brief opening statement (maximum two minutes) on why their school offers the best path to a good life.

-- The moderator will then call on each group to respond.
-Students can raise problems for other schools, highlight the strengths of their own school, or reply to challenges that other groups have posed.
+- The moderator will then call on cross-examiners in Sections 1 and 3 to respond.
+Students in Sections 2, 4, 5, and 6 can also raise problems for other schools, highlight the strengths of their own school, or reply to challenges that other groups have posed.
 This discussion will continue, with each group getting multiple opportunities to speak.
 Again, our goal here is that everyone participates.